Ashta Pradhan: During Shivaji's rule

-After Shivaji
+After Shivaji's rule

-Shivaji son Sambhaji, (ruled 1680–89) reduced the powers of the council.
-Over time, council positions became hereditary, ceremonial positions at court with nominal powers, if any.
-Beginning 1714 AD, a prime minister appointed by Shivaji's grandson Shahu gradually arrogated power.
+Shivaji's son Sambhaji, (ruled 1680–89) reduced the powers of the council.
+Gradually these positions became ceremonial and hereditary at court with nominal powers, if any.
+Beginning in 1714, the prime minister appointed by Shivaji's grandson, Shahu I slowly arrogated power.
 Within a short period, de facto control of the Maratha state passed to his family.
 This family of hereditary prime ministers retained the title of Peshwa.
-However, the Ashta Pradhan council was never revived to fill the functions it discharged for the last decade of Shivaji reign.
+However, the Ashta Pradhan council was never revived to fill the functions it discharged for the last decade of Shivaji's reign.